kauri-io/Content/Execution Model of the EVM.md

 Here we see:

-* In the transaction, the to is left empty (‘0x0’ is shown).
+* In the transaction, the `to` is left empty (‘0x0’ is shown).

 * In the input, we only place the bytecode.
 It is because our SimpleStorage contract does not have a constructor that requires arguments.
 If arguments are needed in constructor, they are encoded according to the type and appended after the bytecode.
 We will see how the encoding is done when we call `set()` function in the next part.

-* The Contract Address is found in Transaction Receipt.
+* The Contract Address is found in the Transaction Receipt.
 We will use it in the next part.

 * The default Gas Limit (gas) is 90,000 gas.
 If you do not specify the gas, you will encounter “out of gas” as it takes more than 90,000 gas for processing this transaction.
 Therefore we specify 200,000 gas for this transaction.